sandstorm/boxen-sshuserconfig/README.md

 SSH Config (alias) Boxen Puppet Module
 ============================

-Basically started to derive from Jimdo/puppet-sshuserconfig,  but in the end i rather completly rewritten (sadly)
+Basically I started to derive from Jimdo/puppet-sshuserconfig,  but in the end I rather completely rewrote the functionality (sadly).

-This module lets you maintain your .ssh/config a sain way, using the debian-art .ssh/config.d/<alias> folder Every entry in .ssh/config.d/* will be used to generate the .ssh/config file automatically - so it does not change the way ssh works, but rather generates the config file ( instead of concatenating).
+This module lets you maintain your `.ssh/config` a sane way, using the debian-style `.ssh/config.d/<alias>` folder Every entry in `.ssh/config.d/*` will be used to generate the `.ssh/config` file automatically - so it does not change the way ssh works, but rather generates the config file.

-This makes maintaing entrys much easier and convinient.
+This makes maintaing entries much easier and convenient.

-This module is perfectly compatible with Boxen
+This module is perfectly compatible with Boxen.

 Usage
 ---------
 ```puppet